13 Ways to Celebrate Baby’s First Christmas

 Use your holiday card as a bragging platform!
 There is nothing better than a sweet baby picture.
 Everyone loves a baby.
 You can be on the card too, but you do not have to be.
 A picture of your little one covered in spaghetti sauce will bring a smile to every recipient’s face.

-Visit Santa.
+Visit Santa - even from far away.
 It doesn’t matter how tiny your baby is, Santa shouldn’t be skipped.
 Pulling out the Santa pictures year after year will fill you with holiday cheer.

 Unwrap a gift on Christmas Eve.
 Christmas day is overwhelming for young kids, especially tiny babies.
 Most little ones are too little to understand the entire event, and the music, lights, paper, and toys may be too much.
 By spending Christmas Eve eating something yummy and unwrapping something special, you can create a tradition that will be loved forever.